Outcomes4Me Secures $21M in Funding Learn more >>

 To make staging consistent, the NCCN guidelines use a method called the TNM system.
 It’s a globally recognized standard that helps classify breast cancer based on three specific details.
 “T” stands for the size and extent of the primary Tumor.
 “N” refers to whether the cancer has spread to nearby lymph Nodes.
 Finally, “M” indicates whether the cancer has Metastasized, or spread to distant parts of the body.
 Each letter is assigned a number to provide even more detail.
 This system creates a precise summary of the cancer, which is vital for making well-informed decisions about your care.
 You can find more information on how this system works within the official NCCN guidelines.

-What your stage means for your treatment
+How your stage influences your treatment plan

 Knowing your cancer stage is what helps you and your care team decide on the best treatment options.
 The NCCN guidelines provide a roadmap that connects each stage with specific, evidence-based treatment recommendations.
 The staging process itself involves certain tests and assessments that directly inform your treatment plan.
 For example, the stage can help determine if you might benefit from surgery, chemotherapy, radiation, or other therapies first.
 This framework empowers you to have more meaningful conversations with your doctor.
 When you understand your stage, you can better understand why certain treatments are being recommended, helping you feel more involved in your own care journey.
 The NCCN even provides patient guides to help you make sense of it all.